dinhtintran/data-engineering-weekly-progress/week1/README.md

 - `--max-crawled-places` (optional, default: 25): Maximum number of places to crawl
 - `--max-reviews` (optional, default: 5): Maximum number of reviews per place
 - `--output` (optional, default: `../data/raw/raw_places.json`): Path to save raw JSON data

+> ⚠️ **Important**: Always specify a unique `--output` filename for each different query to avoid overwriting previous data!

 The script will:
 - Connect to Apify API